-If you are from outside the EU and you want to study in the UK, you will need a student visa.
+If you want to study in the UK, you will need a student visa.
 There are 2 types, the Tier 4 student visa and the Student Visitor visa.

 To find out which visa type applies to you and your circumstances, please read through the information below.